Albeoris/Memoria/README.md

 # Configuration:
+Now you can:
+1. Disable cheats
+2. Change font
-Now you can change font and export text resources.
+3. Export text resources.
 Change "Enabled" value from "0" to "1", specify other params and try run the game.